Running AdWords For Tradies

 So, more often than not, search users are doing their due-diligence and Googling your brand name (after finding you through a generic search) to see what others are saying about you.

-Make sure that you increase the likelihood of people like that calling you by having a strong presence with your Google My Business listing.
+Make sure that you increase the likelihood of people calling you by having a strong presence with your Google My Business listing.

 Follow up text messages and emails are just a couple of ways you can encourage people to leave you more reviews on Google.